gparraMstr/censys-assessment/README.md

       npm install -g pkg
       ```

-3. Operating System: Compatible with Linux, MacOS, or Windows
+3. Operating System: Compatible with Linux, MacOS, or Windows supported by Node.js v18.5.x or higher
-4. Access to **Censys REST API**:
+4. Access to **Censys Search REST API**:
-   - A valid API ID and API Secret for the Censys REST API.
+   - A valid API ID and API Secret for the Censys Search REST API is required, which can be obtained at https://search.censys.io/account/api

 ---
 ---